 Saying something like “I understand that details really matter to you, so I think you’d be better off going over this report again” is far more effective than saying “because I said so”.
 Knowing your employees well enough to know how to be tough on them in a way that is effective is the only way to be a good tough love leader.

 In order to really motivate your team, you have to give them a sense of purpose.
 That’s because getting your team to stand behind you on projects is rarely about the job itself.
 It’s about using their personal goals as a type of leverage to motivate them to do their best work.

 Set The “What” and “Why” But Be Flexible About The “How”

 It’s very important to set clear goals with your team.
 You can be strict about the “what” and “why” of a task, but don’t necessarily be too strict about the “how.”
 Why?
 Because it’s very important to make sure employees have the autonomy to complete tasks on their own and in a way that suits their work style best.

 “Make sure you understand and have fully explained, the logic behind a task so that all team members involved have a buy-in to its importance.
 If they don’t, it will never be completed to the level you desire.” – Forbes

 Once they buy into the “what” and accept your “why” logic, let them complete the task as they see fit.
 When you’re generous with your team and flexible about how they can get something done, they are more likely to work hard to achieve it.
 You can’t be tough without providing some generosity as well.

 Build Trusting Relationships

-It’s no surprise the tough love approach requires that you be tough.
-However, before you can make demands on your team, you have to build trust with them.
+It’s no surprise the tough love approach requires that you be tough–it’s in the name!
+However, before you can make demands on your team, it is essential that you build trust with them.

 Having open communication will ensure that your team always feels like they can come to you when things aren’t working.
-Tough love leadership is effective because it makes everyone feel really “seen” while simultaneously bringing out their best.
+Tough love leadership is effective because it makes everyone feel really “seen” while simultaneously pushing them to continuously bring out their best.